tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/购买指南/欠费说明_intl_en.md

 Starting 7 days before your monthly subscription resources expire, we will send you an expiration alert every other day (i.e., on the 7th, 5th, 3rd, and 1st days before expiration).
 The account creator will be notified via email, SMS, and the Message Center.
 All collaborators under the account can configure the receipt method in the console -> Message Center -> [Message Subscription](https://console.cloud.tencent.com/message/subscription) and add recipients.

-### Arrears Alerts
+### Overdue Payment Alerts

-On the day your monthly subscription resources expire (the 1st day of the expiration) and every other day thereafter (the 3rd, 5th, 7th days, etc.), we will send you an arrears alert.
+On the day your monthly subscription resources expire (the 1st day of the expiration) and every other day thereafter (the 3rd, 5th, 7th days, etc.), we will send you an overdue payment alert.
 You can configure the receipt method in the console -> Message Center -> [Message Subscription](https://console.cloud.tencent.com/message/subscription) and add recipients.

 ### Repossession Mechanism